vicki3z/user-analytic/README.md

 [] As a user, I am able to upload a single web server log so that it could analyse the data in the log file
   - [] Able to upload both .log and .txt format
-  - [] Throw error when it's an incorrect format

 [] As a user, I would like to know the information of unique IP addresses listed in the log file so that I know how many IP addresses are unique
   - [] Read each line and validate if the information are in the correct structure of a log file